The Pros and Cons of E-Commerce and Selling Online

 Online retailers can increase their sales and profits faster than a brick and mortar establishment because selling online offers the advantage of being open twenty-four hours a day, seven days a week.

 Selling online also allows retailers to sell their merchandise in any part of the world without additional expense.
-This means e-retailers can expand into global markets or target an extremely focused segment, such as selling Burkas to mid-eastern women.
+This means e-retailers can expand into global markets or target an extremely focused segment, such as selling burkas to Middle Eastern women.

 Disadvantages of Selling Online